 Temporary Order Hearings occur when both parties appear in court before a judge.
 The judge will consider testimony and evidence offered by both sides and decide on the temporary orders request.
 If there are children involved, their best interests will be the primary consideration taken by the courts.

-The outcome of these hearings often hold huge weight in the outcome of a case so it is essential to go prepared.
-Temporary orders must be followed and can only change by order of the court.
+The outcome of these hearings often holds huge weight in the outcome of a case, so it is essential to go prepared.
+Temporary orders must be followed and can only be changed by order of the court.

 How The Law Office of Jason Wright Can Help You